-Labor Market Policy Score: 9

-Norway's unemployment rate is low and has remained low through the recent economic crisis.
+Labor Market Policy Score: 9 Norway's unemployment rate is low and has remained low through the recent economic crisis.
 In 2012, this rate was just 2.5%.
 The aggregate level of employment is high by international standards, due mainly to the high rate of labor-force participation among women, often in part-time employment.
 But the level of absenteeism (short- and long-term illness and disability) is also high, potentially undermining the validity of unemployment statistics somewhat.
-The country's labor-market policy has traditionally been proactive, with an emphasis on retraining long-term unemployed workers.
+The country's labor-market policy has traditionally been proactive, emphasis on retraining long-term unemployed with an workers.
 Unemployment benefits are generous.
 Employment-protection laws place limits on dismissal procedures.
 However, layoff costs are small for firms that need to downsize.
 This guarantees a certain amount of mobility in the labor force.
 Recent reforms have included the reorganization of the public offices serving job applicants.
 Salaries are often set largely through centralized bargaining processes and collective agreements.
 In general there is no minimum-wage policy.
 In most sectors, wage floors are set by negotiations between unions and employers.
 However, due to increased labor mobility, particularly from Eastern Europe, a growing number of economic sectors are now subject to a kind of minimum salary.
-The government has also engaged in several initiatives to prevent socalled social dumping.
+There is also some concern relating to the export of welfare benefits.
+The government has engaged in several initiatives to prevent so-called social dumping.
 Recent economic literature portrays Norway and Denmark as successful examples of the flexicurity model, which combines high labor mobility (flexibility) with high levels of government-provided social insurance (security).
 However, there has been concern in Norway over workers' propensity to take early retirement, stimulated by early retirement incentives, some of which were marginally tightened as part of a comprehensive pension reform that came into effect on 1 January 2011.
 The aim is to reverse the trend toward early retirement.